logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started.rst

 subnet and security group.
 Select *Deploy*.

 .. note::
-    We recommend that you always configure an SSH key under advanced options to ensure you can troubleshoot the cluster if necessary.
+    We recommend that you always configure a SSH key under advanced options to ensure you can troubleshoot the cluster if necessary.

 .. include:: ../../../getting_started/hopsworksai/guides/s3_permissions.rst